Skip to content

 Worktree at a glance — branches with a linked worktree show a distinct icon right on the graph label.
 Hover to see the worktree path in a tooltip: Worktree icons

-Worktree actions — right-click any worktree branch to open a terminal there, copy its path, or remove it — all without leaving the graph: Worktree actions
+Worktree actions — right-click any worktree branch to open it in a new window, reveal it in the file manager, open a terminal there, copy its path, or remove it — all without leaving the graph: Worktree actions

 Create worktree from commit — right-click any commit and choose "Create Worktree Here..." to spin up a new branch + worktree at that point in history; the path auto-fills as you type the branch name: Create worktree